-Preliminary findings of the National Nursing Student Survey show that managing fatigue, responding to emotional stress and finances are all issues students want more support with.
+Preliminary findings of the National Nursing Student Survey show that managing fatigue, responding to emotional stress, and finances are all issues that students want more support with.

-More than 920 students responded to the anonymous online survey held two-yearly by the National Student Unit of the New Zealand Nurses Organisation (NZNO).
+More than 920 students responded to the anonymous online survey held two-yearly by the National Student Unit of the NZNO.

 Phoebe Webster, the national chair of the student unit, said it was decided as part of the 2017 survey to look at student self-care as this was a “huge” issue for students and obviously nurses as well.

-Sally Dobbs, chair of Nursing Education in the Tertiary Sector (NETS), said the survey presentation highlighted some of the concerns Heads of School were also noticing around student health.
+Sally Dobbs, chair of Nursing Education in the Tertiary Sector (NETS), said the survey presentation highlighted some of the concerns that Heads of School were also noticing around student health.
 “Certainly from our perspective and their perspective there’s a definite synergy there in terms of some the issues raised by the students.”
-Including financial and health issues.
+This included financial and health issues, she said.

-The survey asked students for feedback on a number of areas including whether their schools provided health care and child care facilities, did schools talk about managing fatigue and shift work, did schools provide cultural and religious support on campus, and did they promote wellness in general.
+The survey asked students for feedback on a number of areas, including whether their schools provided health care and child care facilities, talked about managing fatigue and shift work, provided cultural and religious support on campus, and promoted wellness in general.

-The findings released to date show that the issues flagged by students as “significant” and needing more resources or information included: managing fatigue and shift work, financial difficulties, managing the emotional response to relatives in distress and gender identity issues.
+The findings released to date show that the issues flagged by students as significant and needing more resources or information included managing fatigue and shift work, financial difficulties, managing the emotional response to relatives in distress, and gender identity.

-NZNO researcher Dr Jinny Wills said the largest proportion of respondents (41%) were aged 18-21 years and for many of them their nursing training was the first time they had faced grieving and distressed families so the survey highlighted students wanted more support in that area.
+NZNO researcher Dr Jinny Wills said the largest proportion of respondents (41%) was aged 18-21 years and for many of them their nursing training was the first time they had faced grieving and distressed families, so the survey highlighted that students wanted more support in that area.

-Also raised was concerns about financial issues and having support available to “nip in the bud” the risk of financial difficulties getting to the stage students couldn’t continue with their studies.
+Also raised were concerns about financial issues and having support available to “nip in the bud” the risk of financial difficulties getting to the stage where students couldn’t continue with their studies.
 Jinny Wills said nursing students faced the particular issue of long clinical placements making it difficult to undertake part-time work.
-Also around a third of student respondents had children or family responsibilities.
+In addition, around a third of student respondents had responsibilities for children and family members.

 Student health issues

-Dobbs said schools had been noticing some health, and particularly mental health issues becoming more prevalent amongst some of the younger students.
+Dobbs said schools had been noticing some health issues, and particularly mental health issues, becoming more prevalent amongst some of the younger students.

 Dobbs said this could be challenging as under the Health Practitioner Competence Assurance Act nursing schools had to be satisfied a student was both mentally and physically fit to be put forward for nurse registration.